-- our ability to initiate and successfully complete all efficacy and safety clinical trials and non-clinical studies required to file for, and obtain, U.S. and foreign marketing approval for our product candidates; and our ability to file for and receive marketing approval to commercialize our product candidates, if successfully developed; - with respect to an approved product, our ability to commercialize the product by developing and effectively deploying a sales force or entering into collaborations with third parties, and to achieve market acceptance and satisfactory reimbursement of such product in the medical community, with patients and with third-party payors.
+- our ability to initiate and successfully complete all efficacy and safety clinical trials and non-clinical studies required to file for, and obtain, U.S. and foreign marketing approval for our product candidates; and our ability to file for and receive marketing approval to commercialize our product candidates, if successfully developed; and - with respect to an approved product, our ability to commercialize the product by developing and effectively deploying a sales force or entering into collaborations with third parties, and to achieve market acceptance and satisfactory reimbursement of such product in the medical community, with patients and with third-party payors.

 In April 2020, we implemented a workforce reduction that primarily affected the ZULRESSO commercial operation and related support functions, including eliminating the entire salesforce.
-While we remain committed to working with healthcare providers and women with PPD seeking access to ZULRESSO, our ongoing commercial efforts, including our small account management field-based team, will primarily be focused on geographies that have existing, active ZULRESSO treating sites.
-We expect that this change in our commercial efforts may further substantially reduce the revenue opportunity for ZULRESSO.
-The recent rapid spread of COVID-19 in the U.S. has also had a negative impact on our revenue from sales of ZULRESSO.
+While we remain committed to working with healthcare providers and women with PPD seeking access to ZULRESSO, our ongoing commercial efforts, including our small account management field-based team, are primarily focused on geographies that have existing, active ZULRESSO treating sites.
+We expect that this approach to our commercial efforts may continue to substantially limit the revenue opportunity for ZULRESSO.
+The rapid spread of COVID-19 in the U.S. has had a negative impact on our revenue from sales of ZULRESSO.
+A number of states within the U.S. are seeing a resurgence of cases of COVID-19 after beginning to reopen businesses and public facilities, and these surges could continue or worsen as states lift restrictions, which could further negatively impact our revenue from sales of ZULRESSO.
 We expect to continue to incur significant costs as we commercialize ZULRESSO and our product candidates, if and when successfully developed and approved.
 We may not be successful in our efforts to commercialize ZULRESSO or any future products.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate significant product revenue, we will not become profitable, and may be unable to continue operations without continued funding.